cameronmathis/COMP4300/Project3/README.md

 ************************************

 Thoughts: <br/>
-The implementation of this project was not as hard as I first expected it to be (still not easy) since Dr. Xiao took numerous lectures telling us how to set it all up.
+The implementation of this project was not as hard as I first expected it to be (still not easy) since Dr. Xiao took numerous lectures to tell us how to set it all up.

 Issues: <br/>